home / writing

 I think that’s a really good way to describe it.
 Vim recognizes and eliminates the vast majority of typing inefficiencies.
 The result is blazingly fast precision, and a workflow that feels like a dance.

 Lucas wrote a list of every single Vim binding he knows.
-It’s substantial, but you never learn them all at the same time.
-Start with a subset, and gradually expand it.
+It’s substantial, but I never learned them all at the same time.
+I started with a subset, and gradually expanded it.

 A contention I often receive is, “well, how do I debug in Vim?”
-You don’t.
-You have separate programs6.
+I don’t.
+I use separate programs6.
 Each program is good at what it does.
-If you build a hodgepodge of functionality you end up with an IDE and that’s precisely what I’m trying to escape.
+If I build a hodgepodge of functionality I end up with an IDE and that’s precisely what I’m trying to escape.

 I will concede, however, that Vim is not beginner friendly.
 There’s a learning curve.
 However, Vim is exceptionally user friendly7.
-Once you get the hang of things, and it clicks, it’s really, really fun to use.
+Once I got the hang of things, and it clicked, it became really, really fun to use.
 Here’s Lucas’ argument in favor of Vim.

 A lot of people recommend learning Vim Motions on your current editor first before switching to Vim full time.
 I didn’t do this, but it’s the path most people take.
 I’m a bit weird.
 I like to cold turkey and learn things from the ground up right away.
 But that’s a digression.